ome/omero-web-apps-examples/react-webapp/README.md

 Builds the app for production to the `build` folder and copies the html and static files to the Django app in `react_webapp`.<br>

+You also need to install the app into your `omero-web` environment:

+    $ cd react-webapp
+    $ pip install -e .

 You will need to have the app configured in your OMERO.web install:

     $ omero config append omero.web.apps '"react_webapp"'

 The app will be run as an OMERO.web app at e.g. http://localhost:4080/react_webapp/.<br>

-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the Create React App section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm test`